Implementing a unified solver for nonlinearly constrained optimization: Uno: a unified solver for nonlinearly constrained optimization

-We have implemented our unifying framework for nonlinearly constrained nonconvex optimization within Uno, a novel modular solver written in C\texttt{++}17.
-A generic and flexible code, it supports a broad range of constraint relaxation strategies, subproblems, globalization strategies, and globalization mechanisms that can be combined automatically and on the fly with no programming effort from the user.
-In addition to the four basic ingredients, an optimization solver requires components that can be implemented independently, such as termination criteria, subproblem solvers, or preprocessing techniques, which results in a large amount of code reuse.
-The code is packaged in a lightweight library (around 7,400 lines of code for Uno 1.0.0) available as open-source software under the MIT license at \url{https://github.com/cvanaret/Uno}~.
+We have implemented our unifying framework for nonlinearly constrained optimization within Uno, a modular solver written in C\texttt{++}17.
+A generic and flexible code, it supports a broad range of strategies that can be combined automatically and on the fly with no programming effort from the user.
+Additional software components are implemented orthogonally to the \revision{eight} ingredients, such as termination criteria.
+The code is packaged in a lightweight library (around 10,000 lines of code for the current version Uno \unoversion, excluding interfaces) available as open-source software under the MIT license at \url{https://github.com/cvanaret/Uno}~.
+Uno \unoversion is available via its C, Julia (registered package \texttt{UnoSolver.jl}), Python (the packaging of \texttt{unopy} is under development), Fortran, and AMPL~\cite{FouGayKer:03,Gay1997Hooking} interfaces.

-In the following, we list the features of the current version Uno 1.0.0, briefly present its generic architecture, describe how ingredients can be automatically combined, and discuss the current limitations.
+In the following, we briefly present the generic architecture of Uno \unoversion, describe how ingredients can be automatically combined, list its features, and discuss the current limitations.